August 7, 2020 at 1:00 p.m. EDT

 The Steel Framing Industry Association (SFIA) has conducted studies of construction costs in two different locations using an identical building (Figure 1) – one designed with wood and the other with cold-formed steel (CFS) framing.

 Factoring in substantial savings from lower insurance costs, R.A.
 Smith, Inc. found, as reported in “Costs to Build with Cold-Formed Steel Versus a Wood-Framed Building” (June 2020), that CFS framing costs only 0.92% more than light wood framing.

 The price of framing lumber is notoriously volatile.
 And, wood prices lately have skyrocketed, creating a dramatically different picture than when our original cost study was released.

 The Random Lengths Framing Composite Price came just short of $900 per 1,000 board feet for the week ending August 28, 2020, according to the National Home Building Association (NAHB)’s.
 The price had reached a low point of $348 for the week ending April 10.

-Williams says the SFIA has gathered pricing information and has issued a bulletin associated with the “Costs to Build” report.
+SFIA has gathered pricing information and issued a bulletin with updated figures to the “Costs to Build” report.